Sail Cloudy Bay – Sailing & Travel Blog

 Sail Cloudy Bay

 Hi there!
 We are Glen & Oana, restless spirits with travel and adventure in our hearts.
 In mid-2016 we decided to put an end to our working days, and travel the world.
 And what better way to do it, if not sailing!
 We are aspiring to complete a circumnavigation, and this is our blog where we try to keep a record of our adventures.
-We live on s/v Cloudy Bay (and sometimes in Bucharest), have a long list of places to sail to, and we like good cocktails.
+We live on s/v Cloudy Bay (and sometimes in Bucharest), have a long list of places to sail to, and we like coffee and good cocktails.

 Recent Posts